britram/rains-prototype/draft-trammell-rains-protocol.md

   key, within the same Context and Zone.
 Incomplete Shards cannot be replaced.
 - A Zone can only be replaced by another Zone with an identical name within the same Context.

-Signing entities can decline to use hash-chain based revocation by replacing the revocation token with Null.

 ## Certificate information format {#cbor-certinfo}